 The exhibition is supported by Arts and Culture Norway.

-The Goddess Helix is curated by Adam Kleinman, Director Kunsthall Trondheim, with Joe Rowley, Program Manager Kunsthall Trondheim.
+The Goddess Helix is curated by Adam Kleinman, Director Kunsthall Trondheim, with Joe Rowley, Program and Production Manager Kunsthall Trondheim.

 The Curators would like to thank: